MaksymRybak/Work/Programming/.NET/Core/Readme.txt

 Using Startup.ConfigureServices() to inject dependencies like service classes.
 Transient, scoped, singleton instances.
 We use config.json to save app's configuration.
 We can override config using env variables in our launch.json.

+Using MVC6 to create REST endpoints
+Create API Controller.
+We have the same base class (Controller) for Web and Api Controllers.
+We decide what to return.